-So size, draft requirements, and what you plan to do with the boat are some of the considerations in your decision, but you still aren’t sure.
-What else should you consider?
+So size, draft requirements, and what you plan to do with the boat are some of the considerations in your decision, but you still aren’t sure… What else should you consider?

-Another consideration is power and torque vs. speed.
-Power and torque are two strengths of diesel inboards.
-And while there are some very fast turbo-diesel inboard boats, speed is generally the domain of gas outboards.
+One big difference is fuel type.
+Almost all outboards run on gas, while many inboards are diesel-fueled.
+Another consideration is power and torque versus speed.
+Power and torque are strengths of diesel inboards, so they’re often better for pushing very large, heavy loads.
+But while there are some very fast diesel inboard boats, speed is generally the domain of gas outboards.